prash-dwivedi/W-Re-EAM-FS-ForceField-Generator/README.md

 # W-Re EAM/FS Force Field Generator

 ## Overview
 This repository contains a Python script for generating tabulated Finnis-Sinclair (FS) potentials for molecular dynamics (MD) simulations, specifically tailored for the Tungsten-Rhenium (W-Re) alloy system.
+The script employs the [Yangchun Chen, Yu-Hao Li, Ning Gao, et al., "New interatomic potentials of W, Re and W-Re alloy for radiation defects,"
-The script employs the Chen potential to define interatomic interactions and outputs an `.eam.fs` file compatible with MD simulation software like LAMMPS.
+J. Nucl.
+Mater.
+502 (2018) 141-153] to define interatomic interactions and outputs an `.eam.fs` file compatible with MD simulation software like LAMMPS.

 ## Key Features
 - **Automated Tabulation**: Converts analytical EAM/FS potentials into tabulated formats, simplifying integration into MD simulations.